 For the visa application form, you must fill out the form completely and correctly.
 Write in block letters, check all that applies, and put N/A for not applicable entries.
 The embassy also asks for the form to be printed on an A4-sized paper but got mine printed on a legal-sized one.

-FREQUENTLY ASKED QUESTIONS IN APPLYING A SOUTH KOREAN VISA
+FREQUENTLY ASKED QUESTIONS IN APPLYING FOR A SOUTH KOREAN VISA

 - Do I need to book a flight before my visa application?
 You can attach your flight itinerary if you booked one during seat sales but this won’t guarantee the approval of the visa.

-- The form asks for an address in Korea, do I need to book before my accommodation before applying?
+- The form asks for an address in Korea, do I need to book my accommodation before applying?
 Again, NO. Just indicate the address of the hotel you’re planning to stay as well as their contact number.
-To ease your mind, you can put reservations using some booking sites, those that are cancellable.
+To ease your mind, you can put reservations using some booking sites, those that you can cancel anytime.

 - I’m self-employed, what additional requirements do I need to submit to the embassy?
 Excluding the certificate of employment, you also need to submit a photocopy of your Business Registration from SEC or DTI and a photocopy of your Business Permit or Mayor’s Permit.